Permutation and Combination Calculator

 How to Use the Permutation and Combination Calculator

 1. Enter n, the total number of items in the set.
-For example, if you have 10 candidates for 3 positions, n = 10.
+If you have 10 candidates for 3 open roles, n = 10.
+If you are drawing from a 52-card deck, n = 52 (use the worked tables below when n exceeds the calculator cap of 20).

 2. Enter r, the number of items being chosen or arranged.
-For 3 positions chosen from 10, r = 3.
+For 3 roles chosen from 10 candidates, r = 3. r must be less than or equal to n when drawing without replacement.

 Permutation and Combination Formulas